leverdeterre/shakeMyApps-appScan-blog/_pages/ios/id/com.welovegroup.football.md

 layout: single
 author_profile: false
 ---
-AppScan generated a spoiler description of the content of the iOS application  (com.welovegroup.football).
+AppScan light description the iOS application  (com.welovegroup.football).
 This analysis is based on the Mobile App Tools : AppScore, Audit and the Mobile Audit App Tool.

 #  (com.welovegroup.football)